openae-io/features/partial-power/README.md

 ---
-title: Band energy ratio
+title: Partial power
 tags: [spectral]
 ---

-# Band energy ratio
+# Partial power

-The band energy ratio is defined as the ratio of the energy in an arbitrary frequency band $[f_l, f_u)$ and the total energy.
+Partial power is defined as the ratio of the energy in an arbitrary frequency band $[f_l, f_u)$ and the total energy.
-This feature is also known as *partial power*. $f_l$ and $f_u$ are the lower and upper frequency bounds of the band.
+This feature is also known as *band energy ratio*. $f_l$ and $f_u$ are the lower and upper frequency bounds of the band.

 $$
 \begin{aligned}